Did you know that you can paint your appliances?

 For the fridge, it’s recommended that you paint in an up and down motion, rather than side to side as is recommended for the dishwasher.
 With the fridge, we noticed that after we rolled on the paint and then went over it with the wide foam brush, that it created a lot of drippings.
 This is why you really want to make sure your area is covered with a drop cloth or newspaper.
 To help prevent massive drippings, we thoroughly wiped the wide foam brush off on the paint tray after each swipe.
 This next picture shows the fridge after 2 coats.

 The spots you see on the cabinets are where we removed the old, oddly placed knobs and filled them in with wood filler.
 As I mentioned, painting the cabinets is on the list.

 On the refrigerator, we actually used 4 coats of the liquid stainless steel, while the dishwasher and range only took 3 for complete coverage.
 We used the glaze on all 3 appliances and the range hood cover.
 I have to say, this liquid stainless steel paint from Giani really amazed me, see for yourself!

-To purchase both kits will cost you a total of about $100 – far less than buying new appliances!
+To purchase both kits will cost you a total of about $100 – which is far less than buying new appliances!

 So far, so good!
-A big thanks to Giani Granite for supplying these products for our makeover!
 I will share the countertops soon, we got them started over the weekend but haven’t finished them up yet.

 Pin it for later: